 Redd Dewatering

-No redd dewatering field data similar to that used for the Sacramento or American Rivers (see Appendix 11K) are available for salmon or steelhead in the Feather River.
+No redd dewatering field data similar to that used for the Sacramento or American Rivers (Appendix 11K) are available for salmon or steelhead in the Feather River.
 The reduction in flow from the spawning to the dewatering flow was used directly as a proxy for redd dewatering.
 Redd dewatering was evaluated only for the High Flow Channel (HFC) of the river (downstream of Thermalito Afterbay Outlet) because none of the Project alternatives affects flow in the Low Flow Channel (LFC).
 The spawning and dewatering flows downstream of the Thermalito Afterbay outlet for each month of spring-run spawning, as estimated by CALSIM II, were used to compute the reduction in flow under Alternatives 1, 2, and 3 and the NAA.
 Larger reductions are assumed to increase the percent of redds dewatered and to have a potentially negative effect on the species’ populations.
 The use of monthly time-step flow estimates like those obtained from CALSIM II modeling likely underestimates redd dewatering rates.
 This potential bias is expected to equally affect the NAA and Alternatives.

 The results for the Feather River spring-run spawning and incubation period (September through February) show large reductions in Feather River flow for Alternatives 1, 2, and 3 following September through November spawning (Table 11N-18).
 These reductions potentially result in high levels of redd dewatering for spring-run spawning in the HFC.
 The reductions are especially large in October, when the majority of the mean reductions under Alternatives 1, 2, and 3 are more than 200 cfs greater than those under the NAA.
 The greatest reductions are in Dry Water Years.
 These results indicate that Alternatives 1, 2, and 3 would potentially increase spring-run redd dewatering in the Feather River.
 However, most spawning of Feather River salmonids occurs in the LFC (Figure 11N-1).
 Thus, any anticipated increase in HFC red dewatering under Alternatives 1-2 is not expected to affect the overall Feather River spring-run population.

-Habitat Availability
+Habitat Weighted Usable Area

 Spawning Habitat Weighted Usable Area

 Spring-run and fall-run are often difficult to distinguish in the Feather River, so a single WUA curve was developed for both runs (Payne and Allen 2004) (Figure 11K-7).
-The curve was used to compute spawning WUA with flows specific to the months of spawning and incubation for the run analyzed.
-To evaluate the effects of Alternatives 1, 2, and 3 on spring-run spawning habitat in the Feather River, the spawning WUA was estimated under Alternatives 1, 2, and 3 and the NAA for CALSIM II flows below Thermalito Afterbay during September through December, the Feather River spring-run spawning and incubation period.
+The curve was used to compute spawning WUA with flows specific to the months of spawning for the run analyzed.
+To evaluate the effects of Alternatives 1, 2, and 3 on spring-run spawning habitat in the Feather River, the spawning WUA was estimated under Alternatives 1, 2, and 3 and the NAA for CALSIM II flows below Thermalito Afterbay during September through December, the Feather River spring-run spawning period.
 Differences in spawning WUA between Alternatives 1, 2, and 3 and the NAA were examined using the grand mean spawning WUA for each month of the spawning period under each water year type and all water year types combined (Table 11K-18 and Table 11K-19).
 In the tables of results, means that differed by >5% were highlighted in red for reductions or green for increases to flag the largest differences.

 The only differences >5% between Alternatives 1, 2, and 3 and the NAA means were 6% to 7% reductions in October of Below Normal Water Years under Alternatives 1A, 1B, and 2, but not under Alternative 3.
 These results suggest that Alternatives 1, 2, and 3 have mostly minor effects on spring-run spawning WUA in the Feather River.